← Back to resources

 How HotLead makes the leak visible

-HotLead gives every WhatsApp lead one owner automatically, tracks reply time and outcome per salesperson, and reassigns leads that go quiet — so you can finally see who's converting, who's slow, and where your funnel leaks by person.
+HotLead gives every WhatsApp lead one owner automatically, tracks reply time and outcome per salesperson, and reassigns leads that go quiet — so the scoreboard above builds itself instead of you chasing your team for a status.
+Its team & accountability view shows reply time, follow-ups and conversion per person, and the funnel shows where leads leak by stage — so you can see who's converting, who's slow, who's cherry-picking, and how many leads had no owner at all.
 See how it works.

-This is one piece of the bigger picture — see the complete guide to managing renovation leads in Malaysia.
+This is one piece of the bigger picture.
+If you run a reno firm, start with the renovation lead-management hub; to stop the leaks before they start, read why renovation firms lose leads in WhatsApp and the complete guide to managing renovation leads in Malaysia.

 Frequently asked questions